-People in their late 30s and early 40s are facing a unique time where this new generation of kids have started to point out some of the problematic things when it comes to the movies and shows we used to love.
-What are some of there examples?
-Topanga from “Boy Meets World” made a terrible decision regarding college (she did though), Steve Urkel’s constant pursuit of Laura Winslow on “Family Matters” was not only problematic but a little #metooish (shhh, it kinda was), and Zack Morris of “Save by the Bell” was an obvious sociopath (FACTS!
+People in their late 30s and early 40s are facing a unique time where this new generation has started to point out some of the problematic things when it comes to the movies and shows we used to love.
+What are some of their examples?
+Topanga from “Boy Meets World” made a terrible decision regarding college (she did, though), Steve Urkel’s constant pursuit of Laura Winslow on “Family Matters” was not only problematic but a little #metooish (shhh, it kinda was), and Zack Morris of “Save by the Bell” was an obvious sociopath (FACTS!
 And his adult character in the reboot being governor of California is problematic and super realistic.)

 Hey guys?
 We get it.
 Our childhood movies and shows are problematic by today’s standards.
 We knoooooooow!

 But there is one opinion that I will not stand for in this here Twenty of Twenties:

 “Whitley should’ve ended up with Byron Douglas instead of Dwayne Wayne.”